borkshop/js/jspit/stream.md

   other behaviors

 ## Done

+Firmed up tile grid plane API, and fixed planar identity in the domgeon demo that had been broken by the pivot to explicit `<div class="pland">` containers a couple days ago.

+Fixed initial flash of unlit tiles, and made the domgeon demo start out centered on the `@` rather than panning in by accident.

+# 2020-11-19

 While developing and debugging the new meme plane feature, made movement keys configurable from page-level data passed to the `DOMgeon` constructor, and also